EdamAme-x/EdamAme-x/README.md

 **2022**

-12/any : Join @Liberluna.
+12/any : im Join @Liberluna.

 **2023**

-01 ~ 02/any : Learn about vulnerabilities.
+01 ~ 02/any : im Learn about vulnerabilities.
 Study for certification at the same time.

-03/any : Learn HTML, CSS, JS, Python, etc.
+03/any : im Learn HTML, CSS, JS, Python, etc.

-04/any : Learn C#, php, web expertise, bf.
+04/any : im Learn C#, php, web expertise, bf.

-05/any : Learn several frameworks(React, Vue, Node.js, etc) and Library.
+05/any : im Learn several frameworks(React, Vue, Node.js, etc) and Library.

 06/any : I'm learning angular, svelte, fresh, deno.
 Also actively participating in Liberluna projects.

 07/any : I'll try to make various things.
 Learn lume next.js njk

+Currently in the middle of framework development.

 I still don't quite understand how to use github.
 I am not very active on github, so it would be helpful if you could come to Liberluna's OC (on line).